Mueller's Russian Troll Indictment Must Be a Joke, It's Misleading, Hyperbolic

 One fun factoid is on page 24.
 The indictment reads.
 “Destruction of Evidence”; 58.
 In order to avoid detection and impede investigation by U.S. authorities of Defendants’ operations.
 Defendants and their co-conspirators deleted and destroyed data, including emails.

 Are they kidding?
-The FBI hides all of their data.
+This is a big deal?
+The FBI hides all of their data from Congress.
 Hillary used hammers and BleachBit to destroy evidence.
 When are they going to arrest her?

 Russian Masterminds Managed One Successful Rally – a Pro-Hillary Protest

 What is especially deceptive is that the charges indicate the Russians were masterminds and the scheme was highly sophisticated.
 Yet, they only pulled off one successful rally of far-left anti-Trumpers.
-They are always on the ready, especially in New York.
+They are people who are always at the ready, especially in New York.
+It didn’t take much to get them out.

 The indictment identified two of the rallies as a June 25, 2016, demonstration called March for Trump and a July 23, 2016, protest called Down with Hillary.